CMS Expert Guide to Foreign Investment Screening Laws in Romania

 As such, even transactions that entail an acquisition of a minority shareholding, intra-group reorganisations, or share capital increases may be caught by the FDI regime. - Greenfield investments: investment in a new business activity concerning setting up of a new business, extending the capacity of an existing business, diversifying the production of a business into products not previously manufactured or a fundamental change in the overall production process of an existing business.

-In both cases two additional conditions must be met cumulatively for the investment to trigger a mandatory FDI filing in Romania:
+In all cases, two additional conditions must be met cumulatively for the investment to trigger a mandatory FDI filing in Romania:

-- The value of the investment exceeds EUR 2 million, as further detailed below.
+- The value of the investment exceeds EUR 5 million (increased in March 2026 from EUR 2 million), as further detailed below.

 2.2 Relevant sectors